ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

 This command displays information about all sequence objects that have been created.
 Unlike Select * from seq, querying the performance view allows information about other users' sequences to be viewed.
 For more information on the performance view V$SEQ, please refer to the section of the Data Dictionary that explains performance views in the *General Reference.*

-\<Query\> Create a sequence named seq1 that begins at 13, increments by 3, and has a minimum value of 0 and no maximum value
+\<Query\> Create a sequence named seq1 that begins at 13, increments by 3, and has a minimum value of 0 and no maximum value.

 ```
 iSQL> CREATE SEQUENCE seq1